Apply for Best Start payments

 How much you can get

-It doesn't matter how much you earn — in your child's first year, you will get $60 a week.
+It does not matter how much you earn — in your child’s first year, you will get a weekly payment.

 Payments in your child’s second and third year depend on your income.